 If there is reason to detain a person, the police may, in urgent cases, make a decision to arrest him or her.
-The arrested person must be interviewed as soon as possible.
-Immediately afterwards, the prosecutor will decide whether the suspect is to be detained.
-If the suspect is not detained, he or she must be released promptly.
+The arrested person must be questioned as soon as possible.
+Afterwards, the prosecutor will decide whether there is reason to detain the suspect.
+If the person is not detained, he or she must be released promptly.
 Provisions on arrest can be found in Chapter 24, Sections 7–8 of the Swedish Code of Judicial Procedure.

-The court must issue a detention order if the crime is punishable by at least two years’ imprisonment, but there are certain exceptions to this rule.
+As a general rule, the court must issue a detention order if the crime is punishable by at least two years’ imprisonment.
 When the court has issued a detention order, the prosecutor must institute criminal proceedings within 14 days.
-However, this period may be extended by the court.
+However, under certain circumstances this period may be extended by the court.
 Provisions on detention by a court can be found in Chapter 24, Sections 1–5 and 18 of the Swedish Code of Judicial Procedure.

 Being deprived of liberty

-A person who has been arrested or detained by order of a prosecutor is normally placed in police custody in the immediate vicinity of a police station.
+A person who has been arrested or detained by order of a prosecutor is normally placed in police custody at a police station.
 A person who has been detained by a court is placed in a detention centre under the supervision of the Swedish Prison and Probation Service.
-If the detained person is not subject to any restrictions, he or she may interact with other detainees.
+If the detained person is not subject to certain restrictions, he or she may interact with other detainees.

 Any member of the public may arrest a person if the crime that the person has committed is punishable by imprisonment and the person is observed in the act of committing the crime or fleeing from it.
 This is known as a citizen’s arrest.
 A member of the public may also arrest a person who is wanted by the police for a crime.
 The arrested person must be turned over to the police as soon as possible.
 Provisions on citizen’s arrests can be found in Chapter 24, Section 7 of the Swedish Code of Judicial Procedure.